mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 `am start --user 0  -a android.intent.action.VIEW  -d "file://<path-to-file>"`

-Here is an example `collections.txt` that will open ISO files with the default app:
+Here is an example `metadata.txt` that will open ISO files with the default app:

 ```make
 collection: PSP